nathkrill/raudaia/Falah.md

 Part of this was a promise to give over the land of Raudaia to the [[Rafah]], and for them to spread the worship of Falah across the globe.
 There are many [[Rafah]] who would stop at nothing to achieve this goal.

 Falah ministers to his followers through prophets and priests.
-As the singular god, he is told to be provider and creator of all things.
+As the singular god, he is believed to be the provider and creator of all things.

+Falah is mostly dismissed by other religions, except for some followers of the [[Nelharim]], who are suspicious that he might be an incarnation of the evil deity [[Vadox]].